[2025] Be enchanted by the beauty! 3 scenic spots in Okayama where wisteria blooms in full glory

 The Wisteria Festival is held when the wisteria flowers are in full bloom.
 During the festival, the area is lit up after sunset, creating a fantastical sight that is different from the daytime.

-500 yen for junior high school students and above, free for elementary school students and below, those with a disability certificate or rehabilitation certificate, and one caregiver
+Free for elementary school students and younger, people with a disability certificate or rehabilitation certificate, and one caregiver

 * Guide dogs are allowed in the park if they have a license and harness.

-The "Achi Wisteria" that grows naturally in the grounds of Achi Shrine, located on the summit of Mount Tsurugata in the north of Kurashiki's Bikan Historical Quarter, is an ancient tree that is estimated to be 300 to 500 years old, and is the largest Akebono Wisteria in Japan.
+The "Achi Wisteria" that grows naturally in the grounds of Achi Shrine, located on the summit of Mount Tsurugata in the north of Kurashiki Bikan Historical Quarter , is an ancient tree that is estimated to be 300 to 500 years old, and is the largest Akebono Wisteria in Japan.
 It is also designated as a natural monument of Okayama Prefecture.

 It blooms every year around the end of April.
 Akebono Fuji is a rare variety of wisteria, and is characterized by its pale pink flowers that start out blooming and gradually turn white.